endjin/TeamsTranscript/README.md

     "Start": "00:00:10.6900000",
     "End": "00:00:11.5100000",
     "Speaker": "Jane Doe",
-    "Script": "And that's what's worrisome, and why we need a plan."
+    "Script": "And that\u0027s what\u0027s worrisome, and why we need a plan."
   }
 ]
 ```